doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 - ESMs: Bloodmoon.esm, Morrowind.esm, Tribunal.esm

 ## General Tips
-- Do not uninstall mods mid-playthrough.
+- Unless you know what you're doing, avoid uninstalling mods mid-playthrough.
 The only mods that can be safely uninstalled mid-game are esp-less texture/mesh replacers and *some* MWSE mods.
-Any mod with an ESP/ESM should not be removed from your mod order mid-playthrough (unless you know what you're doing)
+Plugins should not be removed from your mod order mid-playthrough (unless you know what you're doing)
 - Always read the mod description on the mod page
 - Remember to update MWSE!
 It's under active development and you should run the MWSE-Updater.exe frequently
 - Likewise, check the Nexus for mod updates.
 MWSE mods are frequently updated and most can be safely installed and updated mid-playthrough